nsnam/ns-3-dev-git/src/sixlowpan/doc/sixlowpan.rst

 Design
 ======

 The model design does not follow strictly the standard from an architectural standpoint, as it does extend it beyond the original scope by supporting also other kinds of networks.

 Other than that, the module strictly follows :rfc:`4944` and :rfc:`6282`, with the following exceptions:

-* MESH and LOWPAN_BC0 dispatch types are not supported
 * HC2 encoding is not supported
 * IPHC's SAC and DAC are not supported

-The MESH and LOWPAN_BC0 are not supported as they do apply only to mesh-under architecture, which is not one of the goals of the module development.

 The HC2 encoding is not supported, as it has been superseded by IPHC and NHC compression type (\ :rfc:`6282`).

 IPHC SAC and DAC are not yet supported, as they do require :rfc:`6775` for full compliance.
 It is planned to support them in the future.

 NetDevice
 #########

 The whole module is developed as a transparent NetDevice, which can act as a proxy between IPv6 and any NetDevice (the module has been successfully tested with PointToPointNedevice, CsmaNetDevice and LrWpanNetDevice).

 For this reason, the module implements a virtual NetDevice, and all the calls are passed